-Pro Forma Shift4 Payments, I (in millions, except share and per share amounts) Year ended December 31, 2019 Six months ended June 30, 2020 Net loss \$ \$ Net loss attributable to noncontrolling interests \$ \$ Net loss attributable to Shift4 Payments, Inc. \$ \$ Numerator-Basic and Diluted: · - - Net loss attributable to common shareholders \$ \$ Allocation of net loss among common shareholders: Net loss allocated to Class A common stock \$ \$ Net loss allocated to Class C common stock \$ \$ Denominator-basic and diluted: Weighted average shares of Class A common stock outstanding Weighted average shares of Class C common stock outstanding Net loss per share-basic and diluted: Class A common stock \$ \$ Class C common stock \$ \$
+Pro Forma Shift4 Payments, Inc. ar ended months Dec ember 31, ended (in millions, except share and per share amounts) 2019 June 30, 2020 Net loss \$ (58.2) \$ (11.6) Net loss attributable to noncontrolling interests \$ (25.1) \$ (4.9) Net loss attributable to Shift4 Payments, Inc. \$ \$ (33.1) (6.7) Numerator-Basic and Diluted: Net loss attributable to common shareholders \$ (33.1) \$ (6.7) Allocation of net loss among common shareholders: Net loss allocated to Class A common stock \$ (21.9) \$ (4.4) Net loss allocated to Class C common stock \$ (11.2) \$ (2.3) Denominator-basic and diluted: Weighted average shares of Class A common stock outstanding 30 30,974,311 30,974,311 Weighted average shares of Class C common stock outstanding 15 15,920,291 ,920,291 Net loss per share-basic and diluted: Class A common stock \$ (0.71) \$ (0.14) Class C common stock \$ (0.71) \$ (0.14)

-The impact of RSUs subject to continued service and shares of Class A common stock upon redemption of the remaining noncontrolling interest, after giving effect to this offering, by the Continuing LLC Owners were not included in the computation of diluted loss per share because the effect would have been anti-dilutive.
+The impact of RSUs subject to continued service and shares of Class A common stock upon redemption of the remaining noncontrolling interest, after giving effect to this offering, by the Continuing Equity Owners were not included in the computation of diluted loss per share because the effect would have been anti-dilutive.

 - (4) We granted \$49.9 million in the form of 2,169,045 RSUs to certain employees and non-employee directors in connection with the IPO, at the initial public offering price of \$23.00 per share.
 The RSUs will vest ratably over time and are subject to continued employment.
-Pro forma compensation expense of \$ million and \$ million for the year ended December 31, 2019 and the six months ended June 30, 2020, respectively, represents the compensation expense incurred following the completion of the IPO related to the ongoing effect of unvested awards.
+Pro forma stock compensation expense of \$20.1 million and \$10.0 million for the year ended December 31, 2019 and the six months ended June 30, 2020, respectively, represents the compensation expense incurred following the completion of the IPO related to the ongoing effect of unvested awards.
 These amounts were calculated assuming the RSUs were granted on January 1, 2019 and the fair value is assumed to be equal to the IPO price per share. - (5) Reflects a net decrease in interest expense as if the repayment in full of our Second Lien Credit Facility and Revolving Credit Facility, and partial repayment of our First Lien Credit Facility, occurred on January 1, 2019.
-Further, the adjustment for the six months ended June 30, 2020 includes the reversal of the loss on extinguishment of debt of \$7.1 million recognized in connection with the partial repayment of \$59.8 million on the First Lien Term Loan Facility and full repayment of \$130.0 million on the Second Lien Term Loan Facility since it does not have a continuing impact. - (6) This adjustment reflects the impact of the change of the portion of LLC Interests owned by Shift4 Payments, Inc. from % to % subsequent to this offering.
-Immediately following the completion of this offering, Shift4 Payments, LLC will own percentage of Shift4 Payments, LLC held by the Continuing Equity Owners will be represent % of the income attributable to Shift4 Payments, LLC. - (7) Reverses \$ million of non-recurring compensation expense recognized in the six months ended June 30, 2020 related to contractual change of control bonuses in connection with the IPO.
+Further, the adjustment for the six months ended June 30, 2020 includes the reversal of the loss on extinguishment of debt of \$7.1 million recognized in connection with the partial repayment of \$59.8 million on the First Lien Term Loan Facility and full repayment of \$130.0 million on the Second Lien Term Loan Facility since it does not have a continuing impact. - (6) This adjustment reflects the impact of the change of the portion of LLC Interests owned by Shift4 Payments, Inc. from 49.8% to 55.6% subsequent to this offering.
+Immediately following the completion of this offering, Shift4 Payments, Inc. will own 55.6% of the economic interests of Shift4 Payments, LLC and the ownership percentage of Shift4 Payments, LLC held by the Continuing Equity Owners will be 44.4% and the net income attributable to the Continuing Equity Owners accordingly will represent 44.4% of the income attributable to Shift4 Payments, LLC. - (7) Reverses \$61.1 million of non-recurring compensation expense recognized in the six months ended June 30, 2020 related to contractual change of control bonuses in connection with the IPO.